Feature Map

 Changelog

 A chronological record of what changed in a product, feature, or scenario over time.
-In Specsight, every Feature carries its own.
+In Specsight, one running changelog covers the whole product, filterable down to a single Feature.

 - SPEC